pfheatwole/thesis/source/foil_aerodynamics.rst

-prioritize simplifying assumptions that would enable analytical solutions of the governing equations; those assumptions placed heavy restrictions on what geometries could be analyzed and what characteristics of the flow-field must be neglected. [[These simplifying assumption made the problems tractable in a surprising variety of situations, but]] despite their elegance, such analytical solutions are inadequate for analyzing the geometry and flight conditions of a paraglider.
+prioritize simplifying assumptions that would enable analytical solutions of the governing equations; those assumptions placed heavy restrictions on what geometries could be analyzed and what characteristics of the flow-field must be neglected.
+These simplifying assumption made the problems tractable in a surprising variety of situations, but — despite their elegance — such analytical solutions are inadequate for analyzing the geometry and flight conditions of a paraglider.